Anemia in pregnancy

 Anemia is a condition in which blood has a lower-than-normal amount of red blood cells or hemoglobin.
 Anemia in pregnancy is a decrease in the total red blood cells (RBCs) or hemoglobin in the blood during pregnancy.
 Anemia is an extremely common condition in pregnancy world-wide, conferring a number of health risks to mother and child.
 While anemia in pregnancy may be pathologic, in normal pregnancies, the increase in RBC mass is smaller than the increase in plasma volume, leading to a mild decrease in hemoglobin concentration referred to as physiologic (or dilutional) anemia.
 Maternal signs and symptoms are usually non-specific, but can include: fatigue, pallor, dyspnea, palpitations, and dizziness.
 There are numerous well-known maternal consequences of anemia including: maternal cardiovascular strain, reduced physical and mental performance, reduced peripartum blood reserves, increased risk for peripartum blood product transfusion, and increased risk for maternal mortality.

 Signs and symptoms

 Common symptoms are headache, fatigue, lethargy, tachycardia, tachypnea, paresthesia, pallor, glossitis and cheilitis.
 Severe symptoms include congestive heart failure, placenta previa, abruptio placenta, and operative delivery.

 Causes

-In the simplest of terms, anemia results from impaired production of red blood cells, increased destruction of red blood cells or blood loss.
-Anemia can be congenital (i.e. conditions such as sickle cell anemia and thalassemia) or acquired (i.e., conditions such as iron-deficiency anemia or anemia as a result of an infection).
-The causes of anemia during pregnancy can be subdivided into two main categories; physiologic and non-physiologic causes.